 The Welsh and Scottish Governments are able to decide the rates of income tax paid by Welsh and Scottish taxpayers, respectively.
-For tax year 2023-24 the rates and bands for Welsh taxpayers will be the same as in England and Northern Ireland.
-Different income tax rates (varying from 19% to 47%) and bands apply in Scotland.
+For tax year 2022-23 the rates and bands for Welsh taxpayers will be the same as in England and Northern Ireland.
+Different income tax rates (varying from 19% to 46%) and bands apply in Scotland.

 Generally, the same employee and employer NIC rates and bands apply across the United Kingdom, irrespective of the employee's earnings.
-However, there is an exception for employers with physical premises in a "Freeport" tax site or "Investment Zone".
-From 6 April 2022 those employers with physical premises in a "Freeport" tax site will benefit from a zero rate of employer NICs for new employees who spend 60% or more of their working time in the site.
+The one exception is for those employers with physical premises in a "Freeport" tax site.
+From 6 April 2022 those employers benefit from a zero rate of employer NICs for new employees who spend 60% or more of their working time within the Freeport tax site.
 This zero rate is applied to broadly the cash earnings of all new hire employees up to £25,000 per annum per employee for 36 months.
 The relief will be available at least until 5 April 2026 but may be extended to 5 April 2031.
-In the Spring Budget 2023 the Government confirmed the creation of 12 Investment Zones.
-Employers will also benefit from zero-rate employer NICs on salaries of any new employee working in any Investment Zone for at least 60% of their time, on earnings up to £25,000 per annum per employee for 36 months.

-In addition, to encourage employers to hire employees and / or certain categories of employees, the Government has introduced various reliefs.
-Employers with employer NICs liabilities of less than £100,000 in the previous tax year can claim an Employment Allowance of £5,000 (tax year 2023-24) to offset against their employer NICs bill.
-Employers employing employees under the age of 21; apprentices under the age of 25 or veterans will pay no employer NICs on the cash earnings of those employees up to £50,270 per annum (for tax year 2023-24.
+In addition, to encourage employers to hire employees and/ or certain categories of employees, the Government has introduced various reliefs.
+Employers with employer NICs liabilities of less than £100,000 in the previous tax year can claim an Employment Allowance of £5,000 (tax year 2022-23) to offset against their employer NICs bill.
+Employers employing employees under the age of 21; apprentices under the age of 25 or veterans will pay no employer NICs on the cash earnings of those employees up to £50,270 per annum (for tax year 2022-23.